mattkennedynz/website/_posts/2020-04-06-the-great-reset.md

 Is this it?

 A few weeks of build-up, and our way of live seemed to change in days.
 A virus which at first didn't seem to be too much of a concern, spread rapidly and sparked fears of overwhelming health systems.
 The airline and tourism industries evaporated.
 Economies started tanking.
+The death toll kept rising.

 We went in to lock-down—with virtually no advice on how millions should adapt to their new way of living.
 Now the question is: *for how much longer?*